boazbk/tcs/lec_26_quantum_computing.md

 > # { .objectives }
 * Main aspects in which quantum mechanics differs from local deterministic theories. \
 * Model of quantum circuits, or equivalently QNAND programs \
-* Simons' Algorithm: an example of potential exponential speedup using quantum computers that predated and inspired Shor's factoring algorithm.
+* Simon's Algorithm: an example of potential exponential speedup using quantum computers that predated and inspired Shor's factoring algorithm.